|

 challenge

-of making mortar, I bravely allowed myself to start the job by removing
+of how I would make mortar, I bravely allowed myself to start the job by removing defective

 pieces.
 This phase of repair typically establishes the real scope of a